-Effort surveys are what NOAA Fisheries uses to estimate how many fishing trips are taken by recreational anglers.
-This information is coupled with our complementary surveys of angler catch rates to come up with an overall picture of recreational fishing activity.
+NOAA Fisheries surveys households in coastal states to estimate recreational fishing effort.
+This information is coupled with our complementary dockside survey, the Access Point Angler Intercept Survey, to come up with an overall picture of recreational fishing activity.

 On the Atlantic and Gulf coasts, NOAA has traditionally estimated effort through the Coastal Household Telephone Survey (CHTS).
-The CHTS uses a method called random-digit dialing (RDD) targeting households in coastal counties.
+The CHTS uses a method called randomdigit dialing (RDD) targeting households in coastal counties.
 RDD has for years been widely accepted as an effective survey method, and focusing on the coastline has been the best way to find saltwater anglers.
-However, there are also several well-known shortcomings with this approach, as well as unique concerns that were raised by the National Research Council (NRC) in its review of our estimation methods:
+However, there are also several well-known potential sources of error with this approach that could result in biased or skewed estimates.

-- RDD is inefficient at identifying anglers.
-Many calls go to households where no anglers live, and we do not contact anglers who live inland. - With more people abandoning landlines for cell phones, which are not included in our telephone survey, a growing number of potential anglers has become unreachable.
-Currently, only 60 percent of U.S. households have a landline phone, down from nearly 100 percent as recently as 1998. - Response rates, or the number of people who actually pick up the phone and answer the questions, are declining for all telephone surveys.
-This is true whether for fishing effort, public opinion polls, or attitudes about a commercial product or service.

-In addition, our research suggests that people may not do as well remembering all their fishing activity when asked over the phone.
+- Undercoverage: With more people abandoning landlines for cell phones, which are not included in our telephone survey, a growing number of potential anglers has become unreachable.
+Currently, only 60 percent of U.S. households have a landline phone, down from nearly 100 percent as recently as 1998. - Nonresponse: Response rates, or the number of people who actually pick up the phone and answer the questions, are declining for all telephone surveys.
+This is true whether for fishing effort, public opinion polls, or attitudes about a commercial product or service. - Measurement: Our research suggests that people may not remember all their fishing activity when asked over the phone.